City-of-Helsinki/hauki/README.md

 ```
 python manage.py hours_import tprek --all
 ```
-Opening hours may be imported from Helmet libraries.
-This requires that the libraries are already present in the database (e.g. imported from TPREK).
-Import future opening hours from Helmet API by
+Opening hours may be imported for any Finnish libraries.
+This requires that the libraries are already present in the database (imported from TPREK or created by other means) with correct kirjastot.fi ids set.
+The kirjastot.fi importer doesn't currently import any libraries into the database.
+Import library opening hours from kirjastot.fi API by
 ```
 python manage.py hours_import kirjastot --openings
 ```